 Interim and additional tuition fees

 Students whose semester programs overlap at all with Interim may use their Interim tuition fees and/or scholarships toward their study abroad costs.
 Students who study abroad during the semester but return for Interim at Wofford will have the costs for Interim added to their invoice.
-Some Interim projects may also have additional fees for course materials and all travel study interims have additional fees for travel charges, etc., so students should plan accordingly.
-Also, students who are applying for travel study interims are held to the same deadlines, so they should plan ahead for getting deposits sent in their absence.
+Some Interim projects may also have additional fees for course materials and all travel/study interim projects have additional fees for travel charges, etc., so students should plan accordingly.
+Also, students who are applying for travel/study interims are held to the same deadlines, so they should plan ahead for getting deposits sent in their absence.

 - All payments must be received by the due date noted on the Wofford invoice.

 - Payments are not remitted to the Program Sponsor until fees have been paid in full.

 - Failure to submit payments by the deadline will result in no academic credit being awarded for the program.

 - Aid packages are credited as usual toward your Wofford invoice.
 Financial Aid uses the cost sheet provided by the Office of International Programs to determine exact amounts.

 - Any aid that results in an overage will be refunded and mailed to the student’s home address upon finalization of financial aid and registration (around mid-semester).

 - Awards directly from the program are reflected as a discounted tuition amount and are not shown separately as a credit.

 Fluctuations in currency exchange rates and inflation must be considered in preparing a budget.
 In general, the cost of living as a student abroad is comparable to the U.S.; however, the exchange rate, the added cost of independent travel, along with the impulse to splurge, make careful budgeting imperative.
 Talk with study abroad alumni and on-site program staff for suggestions for managing expenses on-site.